 But women who have migraine with aura, which is a distinct type of migraine, should generally avoid using estrogen containing hormonal contraceptives.
 The combination can increase the risk of stroke because estrogen can promote the risk of blood clot formation.
-Birth control options for women with auras include progesterone-only birth control pills, the Depo-Provera shot, and intrauterine devices.
+Birth control options for women with auras include progesterone-only birth control pills, the Depo-Provera

 Auras affect about 20% of the people who have migraines.
 Typically, prior to the migraine, the person most commonly begins to see dark spots and zigzag lines.
 Less often, about 10% of the time, an inability to speak clearly, or tingling or weakness on one side of the body, also occurs.
-These symptoms slowly build up, generally last less than an hour before disappearing, and are commonly followed by head pain.
+These symptoms slowly build up, generally last less than an hour before disappearing, and are graines can be particularly debilitating during the first trimester, a time when morning sickness is common, making it difficult to eat, sleep or hydrate.
+Even worse, missing or skipping any of these things can make migraines more likely.

-Although these symptoms resemble what happens during a stroke, an aura tends to occur slowly, over minutes while strokes usually happen instantaneously That said, it may be difficult and dangerous for a nonmedical person to try to discern the difference between the two conditions, particularly in the midst of an attack, and determine whether it's migraine with aura or a stroke.
+That said, it may be difficult and dangerous for a nonmedical person to try to discern the difference between the two conditions, particularly in the midst of an attack, and determine whether it's migraine with aura or a stroke.
 If there is any uncertainty as to what's wrong, a call to 911 is most prudent.